-I've spent hours this wonderful fall, wandering Kingston streets within a half-hour or so of KGH.
+During my dear husband's final autumn in 2020, we spent many hours in Kingston while he received attention at the fine hospital.
+I spent hours amidst the city's changing foliage, wandering Kingston streets within a half-hour or so of KGH.
 One reason is the biological imperative.
-As non-patients are forbidden access to the comforts of the hospital, one must hike to either the top of City Park, or the extreme west end of Breakwater Park, a heart-healthy 20 to 25 minutes away.
-There is an evil genius at work.
-Upon arriving at one biffy, signs often direct the sufferer to the other, maintenance being promised.
-Nevertheless, there is plenty to see (a needed distraction) on the quest.
+As non-patients were forbidden access to the comforts of the hospital, due to the exigencies of the pandemic, one was forced to seek relief either at the top of City Park, or the extreme west end of Breakwater Park, a heart-healthy 20 to 25 minutes away.
+There was an evil genius at work.
+Upon arriving at one biffy, signs often directed the sufferer to the other, maintenance being promised.
+Nevertheless, there was always plenty to see (a needed distraction) on the quest.
 And this house along King Street never fails to delight me.
-I tried several times last week to capture the classical calm, the brilliant foliage, and the shadow, all of which put me in mind of one of Lauren Harris' early Toronto houses.
+I tried several times one day to capture the classical calm, the brilliant foliage, and the shadow, all of which put me in mind of one of Lauren Harris' early Toronto houses.
 Sadly, trees on either side prevented me getting what I wanted (the theme of the walk.)
 Streetview did a rather better job, actually, from the intersection, safer in a vehicle than on foot.
 But really, is not the genius in the light?